Wholesale VoIP services provide effective service and low-cost margins to small and medium sized businesses that need a carrier solution.

 -Sick of telemarketers and Robocalls?
 VOIPo has their own telemarketer block list and integrates with NoMoRobo so no longer will they interrupt your dinner.
 What I love the most is their pricing 180.00 for 2 years of phone service.
 One can pay yearly or even monthly.
 However most all of my clients have opted to pay for two years in advance at such a great price point.

-I've had Voipo for the last 3 years and it just keeps getting better.
-First it's reasonably priced at around $6/mo for unlimited calling.
+I have had Voipo for the last 3 years and it just keeps getting better.
+First it is reasonably priced at around $6/mo for unlimited calling.
 You even get 60 minutes of international calling each month included with that.
 Voicemail is emailed to you in wav files.
 I have also recently begun using a softphone on my iPhone with my Voipo service which allows me to make and receive calls from my home line using my iPhone no matter where I am in the world!
 Fantastic!
 The support is CA based and extremely responsive.
 Open a ticket online or call and they get back to you right away.
 I was paying over $40/mo to the phone company for worse service.
 The only downside is that the 411 they provide is automated and you have to listen to an add, but I rarely use it and opt to simply google my phone numbers.
-Don't hesitate to sign up especially if you're already using a cable company voip service.
+Do not hesitate to sign up especially if you are already using a cable company voip service.
 Also enter 7325230700 into the promo code field and you will get a free month added to your subscription!

 Box came fast.
 Plug in, wait, worked perfect.
 Love all the features. got 2 months free so less than $7.00 per month.
 Service for ? very fast and just what I needed.
 Called New Zealand and daughter was on cell phone outside so really poor on her end.
 Called her again when she was in the house and no difference from line call.
 Got everything set up on line really good choices.
 Would pick it again.
 Had it 5 weeks so far and not one single problem.